Colin-Whelan/SailthruCommunityDocs/README.md

 {response = personalize({"algorithm": "custom", "custom_keys": [replace(sku, " ", "")], "custom_key_type": "sku","include_vars":true})}
 {skuLookupResponse  = response[0]}
 ```
+**!!
+WARNING !!**
+There is a hidden property from the UI called 'expire_date' which will prevent some products/articles from being returned unless this property is added: `"allow_expired":true`
+This hidden value shows when the product will expire, but the only way to view the field is after this special parameter is added.

 ## Currency
 ### Format Currency